hinance/hinance/README.md

 4. Grouping
 5. Expanding

-Steps are performed in the order specified above in pipeline-like fashion.
+Steps are executed in the order specified above in the pipeline fashion.
 That is, the output of each step is connected to the input of the next step.

 ### Patching Step

-In this step user can modify scraped data in terms of accounts, transactions, orders, etc.
+On this step user can modify scraped data in terms of accounts, transactions, orders, etc.
 It comes in handy when some small amount of information is missing on the websites (like refunds, or gift cards operations), or if you want to adjust